-[ist] Istrian Peninsula west coast, Rovinj (Rovigno), Bale (Valle), Galižana (Gallesano) and Vodnjan (Dignano) towns.
+[ist] Istrian peninsula, west coast; Rovinj (Rovigno), Bale (Valle), Galižana (Gallesano) and Vodnjan (Dignano) towns.
 400 (Salminen 2007).
 L2 users: 900 (Salminen 2007).
 Status: 7 (Shifting).
 Alternate Names: Istro-Romance Dialects: None known.
 An archaic Romance language, often confused with Istro Romanian [ruo].
 Perhaps more similar to Friulian [fur] or Dalmatian than to Istro Romanian.
 Classification: Indo-European, Italic, Romance, Italo-Western, Italo-Dalmatian

-[ita] Istria, Iatarska County.
+[ita] Istria: Istarska county.
 19,600 in Croatia (2001 census).
 Ethnic population: 30,000 (1998).
-L2 users: 600,000 in Croatia (ELDIA 2006).
+L2 users: 600,000 in Croatia (European Commission 2006).
 Status: 2 (Provincial).
 Statutory provincial language in Istria County (2003, Istrian Regional Statute, Article 6), per Italian bilateral treaty 1996.
 Classification: Indo-European, Italic, Romance, Italo-Western, Italo-Dalmatian

-[ruo] Northeast Istrian Peninsula, Žejane village, villages south.
+[ruo] Istrian peninsula, Žejane village, villages south.
 300 (Salminen 2007).
 L2 users: 1,100 (Salminen 2007).
 Status: 7 (Shifting).
 Alternate Names: Istrio-Romanian, Istro-Romanian Dialects: None known.
 Structurally distinct from Romanian [ron] (Agard 1984).
 Split from the other 3 Romanian languages between 500 and 1000 A.D.
 Different from Istriot [ist].
 Classification: Indo-European, Italic, Romance, Eastern